 Visit Your Consulate

 If your passport was stolen, it’s essential that you find and visit your nearest consulate.
-Not only will you be able to replace your passport, agents can also help you contact family (especially helpful if you now find yourself without money), find appropriate medical care, or locate legal representation.
+Not only will you be able to replace your passport, but agents can also help you contact family (especially helpful if you now find yourself without money), find appropriate medical care, or locate legal representation.

 If you’re a US traveler, you can find a comprehensive list of US consulates and embassies here.